chrisdail/talk-product-with-docker/slides.md

 ```
 - You are including more than just 'nginx' here
   - This image is based on debian
-- Licensing wise you may be shipping a lot more packages than you intend
+- May be shipping more than you realize
 ]

 ---